theazgra/BdvServerCompression/README.md

 ### Inspect
 - Use with `-i` or `--inspect`
 - Inspect the compressed file.
-Read compressed file header are write the informations from that header.
+Read compressed file header are write the information from that header.

 ### Train codebook
 - Use with `-tcb` or `--train-codebook`